adg0378/Team_Abstract/docs/Setup.md

 **CC Simulator**

-CC Simulator communicates with SkyPlexC2 via web sockets for SkyPlexC2 to send commands to drone(s) or swarm(s) over DDS, and receive telemetry from them.
+CC Simulator communicates with SkyPlexC2 via web sockets for commanding and telemetry reading.

 SkyPlexC2 currently only supports PX4 whereas CC Simulator has a PX4 and ArduPilot setup process.
 Clone it and follow the [CC Simulator PX4 Setup Guide](https://github.com/prius-intelli/cc-simulator/blob/develop/config/PX4Setup.md) per its instructions.
 Many of its steps have already been completed above.